huggingface/hub-docs/docs/hub/spaces-storage.md

 Persistent disk space can be upgraded to a larger tier at will, though it cannot be downgraded to a smaller tier.
 If you wish to use a smaller persistent storage tier, you must delete your current (larger) storage first.

+If you are using Hugging Face open source libraries, you can make your Space restart faster by setting the environment variable `HF_HOME` to `/data/.huggingface`.
+`transformers`, `diffusers`, `datasets` and others use that path to cache any assets downloaded from the Hugging Face hub.
+Visit the libraries' documentations for more details.

 <Tip warning={true}>
 	WARNING: all data stored in the storage is lost when you delete it.
 </Tip>